Rohan-stha/newrep0/README.md

-#rohan shrestha
+#newrep0
-This is my first repository
+This is my first repository.
 Author- Rohan Shrestha